timescale/docs/_partials/_formatting_examples.md

 ## Partials

 Import a partial from the `_partials` directory and then reference it in the relevant part of the page.
-See a [use example][create-service] in the docs.
+See a [use example][live-migration] in the docs.

 ## Links